H: Included Highlights

 Day 1: Madrid to Seville

 From here, it’s onto Seville.
 After check-in you have the opportunity to go on Connie & Alfonso’s Famous walking tour of Seville (Rick Steve’s personal Guide in his Andalucía documentary!)
 Your local guide will take you through the streets of Seville – from the cobblestoned streets of the Cathedral district through to the Santa Cruz area, providing entertaining information about Seville, its history and people.

 Day 2: Seville to Lagos

 Spend your morning checking out the city and grab a bite to eat before we head off to sun lovers’ heaven of Portugal, and the coastal, party town of Lagos!
 Lagos is a heavyweight among the fun-loving enthusiasts.
 It is the hub of nightlife in the Algarve region and its beaches rate among the best on the Iberian Peninsula.
 After check-in we'll be heading straight into the hustle and bustle of the old town.
 We head to one of the best, but budget conscious restaurants in town, before heading out on pub hop.
 Many proclaim Lagos to be the party capital of the Algarve - tonight you make up your own mind as we’ll take you to two of the most famous pubs that make up this hedonistic part of Europe!
+(B)

 Day 3: Lagos

 Feeling more active?
 Consider one of the activities offered in Lagos.
 If you’d like to learn to surf, why not hit the water and do a full-day surfing trip?
 A great afternoon activity is the much loved kayaking trip.
 This excursion will take you exploring Lagos’ inspiring caves and grotto’s, including a stop on a secluded beach for some swimming and sun.

 Day 4: Lagos to Tangier

 It’s an early-ish start alas, but for very good reason!
 We’re heading down to the very southernmost tip of Europe and making our way along the Costa del Sol to Tarifa, a small Spanish town on the southernmost coast of the country.
 There’s time to check out this quaint town, before getting ready for the ferry onto Africa…yes, we are going to Morocco.

 Day 5:Tangier to Granada

 Day 6: Granada

 You have the entire day to explore Granada at your leisure.
 Be sure not to miss the most famous Moorish relic and most visited sight in Spain – The Alhambra.
-Built towards the end of Moorish rule, The Alhambra (Moorish Palace) has about as much in common with Buckingham Palace as an apple does with a banana.
-Marvel at the intricate sculptures and relics carved into the walls, while not forgetting to look up every so often at the intricately detailed ceiling work.
+Built towards the end of Moorish rule, the Alhambra means ‘Moorish Palace’.
+Marvel at the intricate sculptures and relics carved into the walls, while not forgetting to look up every so often at the detailed ceiling work.
 Our optional tour includes entrance fees and a local guide; you also get to skip right past the massive queues that form here every day.
 This will certainly be one of the highlights of your trip!

 Day 7: Granada to Madrid